 The Striso board is a very expressive music instrument which combines multidimensionally sensitive keys with an innovative note layout that helps understand the structures in music.
 The keys capture each subtle finger movement, which allows for levels of musical expression previously only known to acoustic instruments.
 Additionally, accents and sound effects can be added by shaking and moving the instrument as a whole.

-The sensitivity of the Striso board allows for an impressive variety of sounds, even from a single button.
+The sensitivity of the Striso board allows for an impressive variety of sounds, even from a single key.
 The tone responds to finger pressure, and subtle left-right and back-forth movement as variations in loudness, pitch and timbre.
-The buttons of the Striso are carefully designed and have a unique feel.
+The keys of the Striso are carefully designed and have a unique feel.
 The horizontal ridge helps you keep orientation to play in tune, while their flexibility gives you exactly the right amount of haptic feedback.

 The Striso note layout is designed to give insight in musical patterns, helps understand music theory and invites exploration and improvisation.

 Firstly, the layout is isomorphic – a property shared with many alternative note layouts – which means that every musical interval, chord and scale has the same shape regardless of the key.
 No need anymore to learn and remember different chords for different root notes, once you know one major chord, you know all major chords.
 Instead spend your time playing, trying modulations, or exploring new chords.

 All intervals have their own shape, independent of the root note.
 Note that all minor (m) intervals are to the left and all major (M) intervals are to the right, with perfect (P) intervals in the middle.

 Secondly, notes that are close to each other are always in the same key, so your music will easily sound harmonious, unless you reach out for more dissonant notes.
 This holds for both diatonic and pentatonic scales, and makes improvisation a lot easier and more free.